Chrissy Houlahan: 2020

 Houlahan ran for re-election in 2020 against Republican John Emmons.
 She was reelected with over 56% of the vote.

 2022

 Houlahan had publicly expressed interest in a 2022 campaign for the United States Senate, but on June 8, she announced she would run for reelection to the House.
+After an uncontested primary, she ran against Republican Guy Ciarrocchi in the general election, winning reelection with over 58% of the vote.

+2024

+Houlahan ran unopposed in the 2024 Democratic primary and won reelection against Republican Neil Young Jr. with 56% of the vote.

 Tenure

+On July 29, 2024, Houlahan was announced as one of six Democratic members of a bipartisan task force investigating the attempted assassination of Donald Trump.

+On March 6, 2025, Houlahan was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.

+Political positions

 Foreign policy

+In January 2019, she said she opposed withdrawing US troops from Syria.

 During the Russo-Ukrainian War, Houlahan signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

+During the Gaza war, Houlahan signed a letter expressing concern over Israeli Prime Minister Benjamin Netanyahu's conduct of the war and the humanitarian crisis in Gaza.
+It called for President Biden to further pressure the Israeli government to adjust their strategy regarding the war.

 Healthcare

 Houlahan supports the government negotiating drug prices with the pharmaceutical companies and a public option, but opposes a single payer healthcare system.

 LGBT rights

-She supports same-sex marriage, the Equality Act, and opposes President Trump's memorandum banning transgender individuals from the military.
-In January 2019, she said she opposed withdrawing US troops from Syria.
+She supports same-sex marriage, the Equality Act.
+In 2019, she opposed President Trump's memorandum banning transgender individuals from the military.

 Market regulations

 In 2022, Houlahan was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.